 - GENeva Environment Dialogue: The Nature-based Solutions Agenda | Geneva Environment Network | 4 June 2020

 - Nature and the SDGs | WWF | 1 July 2019

 - Nature Hires: How Nature-based Solutions can power a green jobs recovery | ILO & WWF | October 2020

 - Nature-based Solutions Vital to Mitigating Conflict-linked Environmental Damage | New Security Beat | 18 February 2021

 - MOOC on Nature-based Solutions for Disaster and Climate Resilience – Protect people and the planet | PEDRR

-The Geneva Nature-based Solutions Dialogues – convened by the Geneva Environment Network and the International Union for Conservation of Nature – also provide an opportunity to learn more about NbS and their relevance to various debates ongoing in Geneva.
+During the course of 2021, the Geneva Nature-based Solutions Dialogues – convened by the Geneva Environment Network and the International Union for Conservation of Nature – also provided an opportunity to learn more about NbS and their relevance to various debates ongoing in Geneva.